Codeflow let developers build high performance, scalable APIs with minimal effort.

 What can be built using Codeflow?

 Codeflow is suitable for building a wide range of solutions ranging from web services to embedded/IOT solutions.
 Below is a list of example services that Codeflow is suited for:

 - Web applications back ends including REST APIs.

 - Background jobs like timers and queue listeners.

 - & much more

-While Codeflow is suitable for a wide range of applications, it is not intended to fully replace the text-based code.
-The idea behind Codeflow is to make the life of developers easier and not be tied to a particular paradigm, be it visual or text.
+While Codeflow is suitable for a wide range of applications, it is not intended to fully replace code.
+The philosophy of Codeflow is to make programs in the most efficient manner and not be tied to a particular paradigm, be it visual or text.
 If a complex algorithm or business logic is better expressed as text, Codeflow encourages you to do that.
-That can then be packaged as higher level Codeflow packages without any performance hit.
+That can then be packaged as a Codeflow module and invoked from Codeflow programs.

 Download and setup

-To get started, download and install the designer and the engine from the downloads page.
-Codeflow requires Node.js™ v4.0 or above installed in your system to run.
+To get started, download and install the studio and the engine from the downloads page.
+Codeflow requires Node.js™ v12 or above installed in your system to run.
 It might work on earlier versions of Node.js but is not supported anymore.

 If you need to reach out to us regarding any queries or suggestions, email us at firstname.lastname@example.org.